Seattle AFL-CIO Presidents’ Organizing Initiative (POI) Organizer

 Compensation and Benefits:

-The POI Organizer is an OPEIU 8 represented position with employer-paid benefits.
+The POI Organizer is an OPEIU 8 represented position with employer-paid benefits and a starting salary of $77,000 annually.
 This is a project position whose continuity will be based on grant funding by national affiliate unions.

 Email cover letter, résumé, and 3 references to the Organizer Search Committee at email@example.com.